 ABN: 57 995 688 558

-RFIDRW-E is a RFID reader writer module with an externally connected
+RFIDRW-E series are RFID reader writer modules with an externally connected

 antenna coil for allowing greater application flexibility.
 As well as the popular